adheir01/influencer-roi-scorer/README.md

 |---|---|---|
 | 01 | Instagram Fake Follower Detector | ✅ Done |
 | **02** | **Influencer ROI Scorer** | **This repo** |

+## Disclaimer

+This project is for educational purposes only.
+All data is collected via official Apify actors interacting with publicly available Instagram data.
+Users are responsible for ensuring compliance with Instagram's Terms of Service and applicable data protection laws.